keisei1092/TimerTweetViewer/README.md

 # TimerTweetViewer

-an Twitter client in iOS.
+a Twitter client in iOS.

 ## Feature